04 / Commercial InterfacesChatGPT App

 A ChatGPT App can help users express Reads, attach source, ask for proof explanations, draft Shippables, and operate through confirmation-gated writes.

-Its answers should map back to Exchange records and Terminal reads.
+Its answers should map back to /packs records and proof readback.
 The app may be conversational, but the proof and state contract remains Bitcode.

 Why this matters